agkozak/zsh-z/tests/TESTS.md

   `-x`.
 - `test_complete_help_combo_is_silent` — `--complete --help` together
   must not surface output through the completion path.

+Option processing loops over `${(k)opts}`, i.e. in hash-bucket order, so where two options write the same result variable the winner used to be arbitrary.
+These pin the resolutions.

+- `test_rank_and_recent_combo_is_rejected` — `-r` (rank) and `-t`
+  (recent) name mutually exclusive sort keys, so combining them is contradictory and is refused rather than settled by option order.
+  All four spellings are checked — spaced and clustered, either way round — and each must fail and explain the conflict.
+- `test_rank_or_recent_alone_still_works` — the control: the
+  rejection must not catch a single sort option, so `-r` and `-t` each still succeed and find the match.
+- `test_complete_list_combo_yields_completion_format` — completing
+  `z -l foo<TAB>` reaches `zshz` as `zshz --complete -l foo`, so `--complete` has to beat `-l` whichever order the options are visited in.
+Asserts the output is byte-identical to plain `--complete` — bare paths, not rank-padded list rows.
+- `test_complete_rank_recent_combo_is_not_rejected` — the `-r`/`-t`
+  rejection is deliberately suppressed under `--complete`, where ordering is cosmetic and an error must never reach the terminal mid-completion.
+Asserts status 0, empty stderr, and that completions are still produced.

 ### `test_common_root.zsh` — `_zshz_find_common_root` ordering